rodlie/animsvg/README.md

 ### Build on Windows

-All requirements must be installed in the correct folders, this is an example and should be adjusted to fit your enviroment.
+All requirements must be installed in the correct folders, this is an example and should be adjusted to fit your environment.

 ```
 call "C:\Program Files (x86)\Microsoft Visual Studio\2017\BuildTools\Common7\Tools\VsDevCmd.bat"